sszew/heart_disease_machine_learning/README.md

 In this study, I develop and evaluate machine learning models for predicting the presence of heart disease.

 I perform EDA on the predictors, preprocess the data, and fit baseline logistic regression and random forest models.
 I then use hyperparameter tuning and nested cross-validation to evaluate whether tuning improves model performance.
 I evaluate model performance using recall, precision, and ROC-AUC, with particular emphasis on recall because of the potential consequences of false-negative predictions.
-Finally, I examine decision-threshold selection, estimate confidence intervals for model performance using bootstrap resampling, and conduct exploratory subgroup analyses by sex.
+Finally, I examine a framework for decision-threshold selection and discuss limitations of model performance.

 File:
 - https://github.com/sszew/heart_disease_machine_learning/blob/main/heart_disease_machine_learning_szewczyk.ipynb